About Smart-ID

 Smart-ID is a 2-factor authentication scheme developed by SK ID Solutions for the Baltics.
-It consists of a very lightweight Web interface that prompts the user for his or her national identity number, and a mobile app that prompts the user for a PIN code.
+It consists of a very lightweight Web interface that prompts the user for their national identity number and a mobile app that prompts the user for a PIN code.

 Signicat has an integration with Smart-ID and delivers this, as well as a vast amount of other integrated methods through a single point of integration.
 For our customers this means shorter time to production and time saved integrating and maintaining the integrations with one or several identity-providers.
 Through the single point of integration one will get access to Signicat’s wide portfolio of integrated ID methods, not only the Smart-ID, as well as other services like identity paper verification and lookups.

 # Digital onboarding

 Smart-ID can be used for digital onboarding of a user, through user identification.
 The ID method can be used as a stand alone method or in combination with other services provided by Signicat to verify an identity, like identity paper verification, lookups and video assurance.